-Due to poor journalism practices, one question many travelers have in their minds regarding Nepal has been How Safe Is Nepal For Visitors?.
-Nepal is undoubtedly safe for travelers.
-Traveling to Nepal has no much threats or risks when compared to traveling any other country in the globe.
-While you may be confronted with minor inconveniences at some point which can be avoided with little precautions and measures on your part; Nepal is safe for traveling, even alone.
+Due to poor journalism practices, one question many travellers have in their minds regarding Nepal has been How Safe Is Nepal For Visitors?.
+Nepal is undoubtedly safe for travellers.
+Travelling to Nepal has no much threats or risks when compared to travelling any other country in the globe.
+While you may be confronted with minor inconveniences at some point which can be avoided with little precautions and measures on your part; Nepal is safe for travelling, even alone.

 There is no second opinion in saying that Nepalese people are the most hospitable people you will find on the globe.
 They warmly welcome tourists as their esteemed guests irrespective of their work, culture, worship or nationality.
-There is safe travel in Nepal for both male and female travelers except for the probability of some petty crime and fraud attempts which are avoidable; most of the traveler zones of Nepal are closely watched as they are policed; there are tourist polices to look after and help travelers in different parts of the country.
+There is safe travel in Nepal for both male and female travellers except for the probability of some petty crime and fraud attempts which are avoidable; most of the traveller zones of Nepal are closely watched as they are policed; there are tourist polices to look after and help travellers in different parts of the country.

 Before you make your way to visit Nepal, there are few things you should consider understanding and doing to keep you on the safe edge for when things do not go the way they should go:

 Travel Insurance: For safe travel in Nepal, while it is not mandatory to have travel insurance to have a travel safety, this may help you a lot in case some urgent situation arises like the necessity of hospital service or having your stuff stolen at unfortunate moments.
-You should consider travel insurance since it does not cost a fortune and can be done with less while has numerous benefits.
+It would help if you considered travel insurance since it does not cost a fortune and can be done with less while has numerous benefits.
 It can help you easily avail emergency health services when things go off track.